Introduction to Simprints

 Installing SimPrints

 The SimPrints app integrates with ODK Collect.
 Therefore, you must first download, install, and configure ODK Collect.
-For more information on downloading, installing, and configuring ODK Collect, please see our documentation.
+For more information on downloading, installing, and configuring ODK Collect.
+See our ODK Collect documentation for more information.

 Once you have installed ODK Collect, you will need to install the SimPrints app: